Announcing A New Book - Multi-Agent Systems with AutoGen!

 Deep dives into several use cases, such as multi-agent workflows for data analysis, customer service tasks, and creativity

-Through Manning's Early Access Program, you'll receive the first chapters immediately and access a forum where Chi Wang and I can directly answer your questions.
+Through Manning's Early Access Program, you'll receive the first chapters immediately and access a forum where I can directly answer your questions.
 Later chapters will be released progressively.

 While there are many ways to learn collaboratively about this growing and exciting field, we hope that reading this book and working through the code and experiments that accompany it will offer an engaging and effective learning experience.
 If you've enjoyed my previous writing style, explanations, and demos [see here, here, here], I believe you'll find "Multi-Agent Systems with AutoGen" equally compelling.
 It promises to be an interesting journey!